aaronrcs/WebSockets_API_AWS/README.md

 # WebSockets_API_AWS
-Creating a simple chat application using Websocket API
+Creating a simple Websocket API using AWS